 Although we have no commitments to issue any notes or other debt securities, or to otherwise incur outstanding debt, we may choose to incur substantial debt to complete our initial business combination.
-We have agreed that we will not incur any indebtedness unless we have obtained from the lender a waiver of any right, title, interest or claim of any kind in or to the monies held in the trust account.
-As such, no issuance of debt will affect the per share amount available for redemption from the trust account.
+We have agreed that we will not incur any indebtedness unless we have obtained from the lender a waiver of any right, title, interest or claim of any kind in or to the monies held in the Trust Account.
+As such, no issuance of debt will affect the per share amount available for redemption from the Trust Account.
 Nevertheless, the incurrence of debt could have a variety of negative effects, including:

-- default and foreclosure on our assets if our operating revenues after an initial business combination are insufficient to repay our debt obligations; - acceleration of our obligations to repay the indebtedness even if we make all principal and interest payments when due if we breach certain - covenants that require the maintenance of certain financial ratios or reserves without a waiver or renegotiation of that covenant; our immediate payment of all principal and accrued interest, if any, if the debt is payable on demand; - our inability to obtain necessary additional financing if the debt contains covenants restricting our ability to obtain such financing while the debt security is outstanding; - our inability to pay dividends on our common stock; - using a substantial portion of our cash flow to pay principal and interest on our debt, which will reduce the funds available for dividends on our common stock if declared, expenses, capital expenditures, acquisitions and other general corporate purposes; - limitations on our flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - increased vulnerability to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation; and - limitations on our ability to borrow additional amounts for expenses, capital expenditures, acquisitions, debt service requirements, execution of our strategy and other purposes and other disadvantages compared to our competitors who have less debt.
+- default and foreclosure on our assets if our operating revenues after an initial business combination are insufficient to repay our debt obligations; - acceleration of our obligations to repay the indebtedness even if we make all principal and interest payments when due if we breach certain covenants that require the maintenance of certain financial ratios or reserves without a waiver or renegotiation of that covenant; - our immediate payment of all principal and accrued interest, if any, if the debt is payable on demand; - our inability to obtain necessary additional financing if the debt contains covenants restricting our ability to obtain such financing while the debt security is outstanding;

+- our inability to pay dividends on our common stock; - using a substantial portion of our cash flow to pay principal and interest on our debt, which will reduce the funds available for dividends on our common stock if declared, expenses, capital expenditures, acquisitions and other general corporate purposes; - limitations on our flexibility in planning for and reacting to changes in our business and in the industry in which we operate; - increased vulnerability to adverse changes in general economic, industry and competitive conditions and adverse changes in government regulation; and - limitations on our ability to borrow additional amounts for expenses, capital expenditures, acquisitions, debt service requirements, execution of our strategy and other purposes and other disadvantages compared to our competitors who have less debt.

-Our initial stockholders will control the election of our board of directors until consummation of our initial business combination and will hold a substantial interest in us.
+Our initial stockholders will control the election of our Board until the consummation of our initial business combination and will hold a substantial interest in us.
 As a result, they will elect all of our directors prior to the consummation of our initial business combination and may exert a substantial influence on actions requiring a stockholder vote, potentially in a manner that you do not support.
+Similarly, following the consummation of our initial business combination, one or more shareholders of the target may have a substantial interest in the combined company and may require us to enter into agreements or other arrangements with respect to board composition and for designation rights.

-Our initial stockholders own 20% of our outstanding common stock.
-In addition, the founder shares, all of which are held by our initial stockholders, will entitle the holders to elect all of our directors prior to the consummation of our initial business combination.
-Holders of our public shares will have no right to vote on the election of directors during such time.
-These provisions of our amended and restated certificate of incorporation may only be amended by a majority of at least 90% of our common stock voting at a stockholder meeting.
+Our Sponsor owns 20% of our outstanding common stock.
+In addition, the Founder Shares, all of which are held by our Sponsor and its permitted transferees, will entitle the holders to elect all of our directors prior to the consummation of our initial business combination.
+Holders of our Public Shares will have no right to vote on the election of directors during such time.
+These provisions of our Charter may only be amended by a majority of at least 90% of our common stock voting at a stockholder meeting.
 As a result, you will not have any influence over the election of directors prior to our initial business combination.